Dental Crowns in Ottawa

 A dental crown is like a protective cap that completely covers a damaged tooth, restoring its shape, strength, and appearance.
 Think of it as a custom-made helmet that fits over your natural tooth, protecting it from further damage while making it look and function like new.

-Crowns are crafted from strong, tooth-colored materials—typically porcelain, ceramic, or porcelain-fused-to-metal—that are carefully shaped and shaded to match your surrounding teeth.
+Crowns are crafted from strong, tooth-colored materials — typically porcelain, ceramic, or porcelain-fused-to-metal — that are carefully shaped and shaded to match your surrounding teeth.
 When done well, a crown should be virtually undetectable.
-Most people won't know you have dental work; they'll just see a beautiful, healthy-looking smile.

 Modern dental crowns typically last 10-15 years or longer with proper care, making them one of the most durable and reliable restorative treatments available.